-To sum up, financialisation has indeed contributed to the fall in the labour share in EU countries as a whole.
+To sum up, financialization and neoliberalism have indeed contributed to the fall in the labor share in EU countries as a whole.
 These effects were more notorious in the case of non-euro area countries, 'bank-based' countries and 'coordinated market' countries.